varia-ict/varia-agile-20C-ryhma-1/README.md

 Jesse Nordman: Enemy script, and acquired related Enemy assets.
 Also helped with the overall concept & idea of the game.

-Bikiltu Terfa: SpawnManager, GameManager, Canvas & UI.
+Bikiltu Terfa: SpawnManager script, GameManager script, Canvas & UI.
 Helped greatly in creating the playground for the game and finding suitable assets for every level.

 Mehdi Zaidane: FootStepScript, PickUp, and PauseMenu scripts.
 Also coded sound effects and background music into existing scripts, as well as acquiring suitable assets.